Fire, Ice and Dynamite

-Fire, Ice and Dynamite (German original title Feuer, Eis und Dynamit) is a German feature-length sports film directed by Willy Bogner in 1990.
+Fire, Ice and Dynamite (German original title Feuer, Eis und Dynamit) is a German feature-length sports film directed by Willy Bogner Jr. in 1990.
 It is a sequel to Fire and Ice.
 The screenplay was written by Tony Williamson, based on an original story by Willy Bogner.

 The film features cameos from Steffi Graf, Niki Lauda, Buzz Aldrin, Dennis Conner and Isaac Hayes.

 Plot

 The plot functions primarily as link between the stunt action scenes which mainly deal with skiing like in Fire and Ice.
 It also contains heavy product placement (for example, VW released a special edition of the Golf MK II named "Fire & Ice" which featured some special equipment details like the seat covers being said to be designed by Bogner himself).

 Roger Moore plays an entrepreneur who is in debt with many companies.
 After faking his death by apparent suicide by jumping out of a plane, his children and several companies participate in several sporting events (skiing, rafting, bobsled etc.) for his $135 million estate - winner takes all.
 Additionally, a family of villains tries to get to the money.